CDC 'Point in Time' position

 - This action turns off Data Integration CDC connector.

-- The last known CDC position (where Data Integration ceased to retrieve changes) is established as the most recent river position, denoted as 'X' in the diagram.
+- Data Integration establishes the last known CDC position (where it ceased to retrieve changes) as the most recent Data Flow position, denoted as 'X' in the diagram.

 - Reactivate the Enable stream UI toggle.